Second Battle of Sarvandik'ar: Preceding events and discussion

 The Cilician Armenian Princes were the most important local Christian fighting force before the arrival of the Crusaders in Outremer in the late 1090s and they became the most natural regional allies of the Crusaders.
 Many Armenian mercenaries also became available in the early 12th Century.
 Together, allies or mercenaries, they served as cavalry and as highly regarded infantry archers in the Crusader armies, often organized in large units and sometimes under their own princes.
 At times, their numbers in the Latin Crusader States rose to 4,000 horsemen and 10,000 infantry.
 The feudalization of Cilician Armenia in the 12th and 13th century made it even easier for Armenian warriors to fit in the armies of the Crusader States.
 Thanks to his military and diplomatic prowess and with the support given by the Holy Roman Emperors (Frederick Barbarossa and his son, Henry VI), prince Levon Rupenian was able to elevate the status of his principality to a kingdom.
 The newly reformed Cilician Armenian monarchy sought to model itself on the Norman feudal system.

 The important role played by Cilician Armenia in the military history of the Crusaders has rarely been recognised though it was well understood by both the Crusaders and their Muslim foes.
 The Cilician Armenians were not reduced to feeble numbers, as the Franks were.
 They counted up to 100,000 troops, according to the contemporary sources, of which a third were horsemen and it is of note that the Armenian heavy cavalry was very similar to that of the Franks.
-In fact, their general equipment resembled more and more the one of the Latins.
+In fact, their general equipment resembled more and more that of the Latins.
 A network of fortresses had been raised in Cilician Armenia in order to protect the country and the defense of the borders was entrusted to knights of the military orders.

 When the Mongols appeared near the Mediterranean in the 13th century, King Hethum I accepted to become a Mongol vassal.
 The foundations of a military collaboration were laid and this brought the Armenians in direct conflict with the Mamluk Sultanate.